Amsterdam (Jacques Brel song): Other English covers

 Scott Walker recorded a version on his 1967, debut solo album, Scott.

 Dave Van Ronk recorded a version on his 1971 album, Van Ronk.

 Fred Holstein recorded a version for his 1977 album "Chicago and Other Ports."

 The Dresden Dolls often play a cover of the song live with English lyrics.
 More recently, Amanda Palmer has performed the original French version in her live solo show with Jason Webley playing accordion.

 The Bolshoi recorded a version for their debut single Sob Story in 1984.

 Goodbye Mr Mackenzie recorded a version for their debut album Good Deeds and Dirty Rags.

 Irish cabaret singer Camille O'Sullivan performs a cover of the song as part of her show with the Spiegeltent.
 Irish singer-songwriter Jack L has also recorded a version of the song.

 John Denver released a version of this song on his album, Take Me To Tomorrow (1970).
-He also released live versions on Live In London (1976) and the An Evening With John Denver bonus reissue tracks (1973).
+He released a live version on Live In London (1976).
+The song was also included as a bonus track on the 2001 reissued CD set of the 1975 live album, An Evening With John Denver.
+The bonus track performance was taken from John's concert on August 14, 1973, at the Red Rocks Park Amphitheatre in Morrison, Colorado.

 Bellowhead have recorded Amsterdam on their 2010 album Hedonism.

 Rod McKuen made his own translation of "Amsterdam" and included it on his album Rod McKuen Sings Jacques Brel.